haohanyang/mongodb-datasource/README.md

 python3 scripts/quick_start.py
 ```

+Visit Grafana on http://localhost:3000.
+Add a new MongoDB data source with host `mongo`, port `27017`, and enter the collection name.
+If you want to use [MongoDB Compass Web](https://github.com/haohanyang/compass-web) GUI to manage the database, uncomment `compass` service in [docker-compose.prod.yaml](/docker-compose.prod.yaml)

 ### Full steps

 1. **Download:** Obtain the latest plugin build from the [Release page](https://github.com/haohanyang/mongodb-datasource/releases) or [workflow artifacts](https://github.com/haohanyang/mongodb-datasource/actions?query=branch%3Amaster).